Benchmarking Foundation Models with Language-Model-as-an-Examiner: Experiments

 \subsection{Centralized Benchmarking Results}

 \xhdr{Experiment Setup} We conduct a centralized benchmarking with GPT-4~\cite{GPT-4} as the examiner.
 Following the method in Section~\ref{sec:method}, we construct the LMExamQA dataset with GPT-4, where we set $n=1,000$ domains and $m=10$ questions for each domain, resulting in a total of $10,000$ questions.
 We evaluate 8 popular and open-access foundation models on our LMExamQA dataset, including BLOOMZ (the 176B model)~\cite{muennighoff2022crosslingual}, Flan-T5 (the XXL model, 11B)~\cite{chung2022scaling}, Flan-UL2 (20B)~\cite{chung2022scaling}, GLM-130B~\cite{zeng2023glmb}, LLaMA (the 13B model and the 65B model)~\cite{touvron2023llama}, Vicuna-13B~\cite{vicuna2023}, and ChatGPT~\cite{chatgpt}.
 These models are categorized based on their training procedure: whether they have undergone Supervised Fine-Tuning (SFT) or not.
 The first 6 models are trained without SFT~\footnote{Flan-T5 and Flan-UL2 are instruction fine-tuned, but they lack fine-tuning on more real scenario data.}, whereas the last 2 models are fine-tuned.
-For models without supervised fine-tuning, we assess their $0$-shot and $5$-shot performance (they all share the same $5$-shot example).
+For models without SFT, we assess their $0$-shot and $5$-shot performance.
 During generation, for the examiner and the subject models, we set the temperature to $0$ for reproducibility.
 More details for reproducing our results are shown in Appendix~\ref{app:bench}.

 \xhdr{Single-round QA for Knowledge Breath} Table~\ref{tb:main} presents the percentage of full-mark answers for each model on LMExamQA.
 Full-mark answers are defined as responses that receive a rating of 5 on the overall score, and the proportion of such responses is reported for each category of questions.
-Additionally, Figure~\ref{fig:radar} provides a radar plot depicting the average scores of models on the 5 evaluation dimensions.
-We also conduct ranking evaluation over the 8 models (we only show the few-shot performance for models without SFT).
+Additionally, Figure~\ref{fig:radar} provides a radar plot depicting the average scores of models on 5 dimensions; We also conduct ranking evaluation over the 8 models (we only show the few-shot performance for models without SFT).
 In Figure~\ref{fig:heatmap_total}, we visualize the ranking results via a win-rate heatmap (the $(i, j)$-th entry denotes the fraction of model $i$ wins when compared against model $j$) along with each model's average win-rate against all other models.
-We summarize our key findings below.
+We summarize our key findings.

 \textbf{1.
 The scaling law on LMExamQA.} LLaMA-65B significantly outperforms LLaMA-13B across all question categories, adhering to the scaling law of LMs~\cite{chowdhery2022palm,kaplan2020scaling}.

 \textbf{2.
 Few-shot leads to more substantial improvement on higher cognitive-level questions.} For models without SFT, we observe that 5-shot examples yield an average relative improvement of 17\%, 123\%, and 206\% on memorization, comprehension, and analysis type questions, respectively.
 This implies that the model may possess adequate knowledge to answer higher-level questions (e.g., distinguishing between two concepts).
 However, it may lack the ability to retrieve knowledge from its memory and structure appropriate language to form an answer.
 Few-shot examples serve to provide demonstrations on how to answer such questions.